angular/angular-cli/README.md

 **The main cause of errors after an update is failing to incorporate these updates into your code**.

 You can find more details about changes between versions in [CHANGELOG.md](https://github.com/angular/angular-cli/blob/master/CHANGELOG.md).

-## Known issues

-This project is currently a prototype so there are many known issues.
-Just to mention a few:

-- All blueprints/scaffolds are in TypeScript only, in the future blueprints in all dialects officially supported by Angular will be available.
-- On Windows you need to run the `build` and `serve` commands with Admin permissions, otherwise the performance is not good.
-- The initial installation as well as `ng new` take too long because of lots of npm dependencies.
-- Many existing ember addons are not compatible with Angular apps built via angular-cli.
-- When you `ng serve` remember that the generated project has dependencies that require **Node 4 or greater**.

 ## Development Hints for hacking on angular-cli